 |Marshall Field Jr.|

-After I had been out with him for a half dozen times, perhaps, and he was going to have a real party me.
-Well, the party arrived, I drank with him until I was in the mood for anything.
-At last he said, 'Now we will go to the club and have a real time.'
+After I had been out with him half a dozen times, perhaps, he would have a real party for me.
+The party arrived, and I drank with him until I was in the mood for anything.
+"At last," he said, "Now we will go to the club and have a real-time."

 The next thing the cab took us to a magnificent place on Dearborn Street that he said was the Everleigh Club.
-Field seemed to be known.
+Field Jr. seemed to be known.
 The woman in charge gave him a private room.
 We were in the room with a girl named Alice, just the three of us.
 I didn't like Field's conduct, so I jumped up and grabbed his revolver."

-KILLED WITH ONE SHOT
+KILLED FROM ONE SHOT

-I got about $26,000 out of the Fields for leaving the country."
+I got about $26,000 ($775,000 today) out of the Fields for leaving the country."

 It is still a mystery as to who shot Marshall Field Jr. So... who fired the shot?
 There are three theories.
-The one above and these two:
+The one above - and these two:

 From the Evening Gazette, Burlington, Iowa, Thursday, November 23, 1905.

 CHICAGO, Nov.
-23 ─ Found Lying on Couch.
+23 — Found Lying on Couch.
 They found Mr. Field lying on a couch fully dressed and pressing his hands to his left side.
 The pistol was lying on the rug at the injured man’s feet.
 The police were not informed of the shooting, but a telephone message to Mr. Dibblee (Marshall Field Jr. Uncle) brought him [Dibblee] to the Field residence within a few minutes.

-Dr. R. H. Harvey.
-2190 Calumet Avenue was the first physician summoned.
+Dr. R. H. Harvey, 2190 Calumet Avenue, was the first physician summoned.
 Dr. Arthur D. Bevan, 2917 Michigan Avenue, was sent for and he accompanied the patient to Mercy Hospital, where he was placed in a private room on the second floor of the west wing.

-The operation was performed at 6:30 o'clock, it was then discovered that the bullet has perforated the live, but that it had missed the Intestines by a narrow margin.
+The operation was performed at 6:30 o'clock, it was then discovered that the bullet has perforated the liver, but that it had missed the Intestines by a narrow margin.
 The bullet was removed from the right side, where it had lodged a short distance beneath the skin.

 Dr. Bevan, the operating surgeon, said after the operation: "We operated upon Mr. Field at the hospital at 6:30.
 We found the hemorrhage and removed the bullet.
-The wound ia a very serious one, but I think he has some chance of recovery."
+The wound is a very serious one, but I think he has some chance of recovery."
 "Do you mean, doctor," was asked, "that his chances of recovery are slight?"
 "I prefer to express myself in this way: He has some chance of recovery."

-From the New York Times, New York, Sunday, November 26, 1905.
+From the New York Times, New York, November of 1905.

-Chicago Hospital Physicians, However, Fear He May Not Recover.
+Marshall Field Jr., Better. - Chicago Hospital Physicians, However, Fear He May Not Recover.

 CHICAGO, Nov.
 25 — Gangrene is feared in the case of Marshall Field, Jr., suffering from wounds at Mercy Hospital.
 Dr. Arthur Dean Bevan admitted today that a fatal issue was to be apprehended as a result of paralysis of the bowels, the extent of which, however, has not yet been determined.
 The following official bulletin issued tonight : "The general condition of Mr. Field is improved.
 At present he is suffering from no pain.
 His temperature is 98.6°; pulse, 79; respiration, 16.
 His condition is improved slightly compared with last night.

 CHICAGO, Nov.
-27 ─ Marshall Field, Jr., died at 5 o’clock tonight at Mercy hospital.
+27 — Marshall Field, Jr., died at 5 o’clock tonight at Mercy Hospital.
 Mr. Field was accidentally shot on the afternoon of Wednesday Nov.
 22 while examining a new revolver which he had purchased, when it discharged.
 At 9 o'clock this morning a decided change for the worst took place and Mr. Field grew rapidly weaker until his death.Compiled by Dr. Neil Gale, Ph.D.